Unique Careers: 23 Jobs That Are Anything But Ho-Hum

 - Other private events like corporate parties, children's birthday parties, and fundraisers

 You could apply the paint with your hands, sponges, brushes, and airbrushes.
-And the best painters have established artistic and creative talents so good that it's sometimes hard to tell if a person is painted or clothed.
-Additionally, when painting people, you will need to follow strict guidelines in order to ensure that your paint is non-toxic, hypoallergenic, and easy to wash off (with the exception of longer lasting products like henna).
+And the best painters have established such good artistic and creative talents that it's sometimes hard to tell if a person is painted or clothed.
+Additionally, you will need to follow strict guidelines to ensure that your paint is non-toxic, hypoallergenic, and easy to wash off (except longer lasting products like henna).

 9. Live Mannequin/Human Statue

 Live mannequins are a new and unexpected form of advertising.
-They can really grab attention and provide an experience that sticks with potential customers.
-And the position is exactly as it sounds.
-You will stand as a live mannequin in storefronts where you could occasionally change poses and possibly outfits.
-You may interact with customers or just strictly act like a conventional mannequin.
+They grab attention and provide an experience that sticks with potential customers.
+And the position is what it sounds like.
+You will stand as a live mannequin in storefronts where you may occasionally change poses and possibly outfits.
+You may interact with customers or just strictly act as a conventional mannequin.

 Tailors and dressmakers sometimes use live mannequins too.
 (In those instances, they are also called fitting models.)
 And larger fashion companies use fitting models to test their newest lines.
 Companies find people with physical builds that they feel represent their average customers.
-Then those fitting models take clothing home with them to test in everyday situations, ensuring that it fits properly and is comfortable to wear.
+Those fitting models take clothing home to test in everyday situations, ensuring that it fits properly and is comfortable to wear.

 Another position within this field is that of a living statue.
-However, living statues are more similar to mimes and tend to fall into the category of street performers.
+However, living statues are similar to mimes and tend to fall into the category of street performers.
 Living statues put together outfits to represent those of real statues.
-Sometimes they may even paint themselves silver or gold.
-Then they take up a pose in a busy spot—usually somewhere that has a lot of tourists—and they remain extremely still other than occasionally moving an arm or cracking a smile to shock the people passing by.
+Sometimes they even paint themselves silver or gold.
+Then they pose in a busy spot (usually somewhere with tourists) and remain extremely still other than occasionally moving an arm or cracking a smile to shock people passing by.

 10. Professional Bridesmaid

-You might be thinking, "Why on earth would anyone hire a bridesmaid?"
-Well, the answer may surprise you.
-And it has little to do with not having friends or family members to fill the role.
 A growing number of brides-to-be are hiring professional bridesmaids to supplement their wedding parties.
-A professional bridesmaid is hired to do a lot of the behind-the-scenes work that is commonly known to stress the bride and her bridesmaids.
+A professional bridesmaid is hired to do behind-the-scenes work that is commonly known to stress the bride and her bridesmaids.

-Many women actually shudder when they are asked to be part of the wedding party.
-Although it can be seen as an honor, it is often a huge time, energy, and financial commitment—especially when the bridesmaids do not live in the same city as the bride.
-This is where the professional bridesmaid comes in.
+Although being part of the wedding party is considered an honor, it is often a significant time and financial commitment.
+Being a bridesmaid can be especially difficult when they do not live in the same city as the bride.
+This is where a professional bridesmaid comes in.

-When you work as a professional bridesmaid, you may not even stand at the altar.
+You may not even stand at the altar when you work as a professional bridesmaid.
 Your role could be strictly behind the scenes.
-Or you may need to walk down the aisle so that there isn't an uneven number of groomsmen to bridesmaids.
-Each bride and wedding comes with different responsibilities.
+Or you may need to walk down the aisle so there isn't an uneven number of groomsmen to bridesmaids.
+Each bride and wedding come with different responsibilities.
 As a professional bridesmaid, you could be responsible for assisting with any of the following tasks: